Notice: We've updated our Privacy Policy, effective November 14, 2024.

 DB_HOST: mydbcluster.cluster-ro-123456789012.us-east-1.rds.amazonaws.com

-If you have multiple readers you want to monitor, you either need to specify using CONFIG_CONTENTS environment variable, or install one pganalyze collector Helm chart for each instance.
+If you have a cluster with multiple readers, you either need to add each instance endpoint to the content of CONFIG_CONTENTS (e.g. add each sections like [reader_instance1], [reader_instance2]), or install one pganalyze collector Helm chart for each instance.

 Install a Helm chart